Bitwarden: 2018

 In January 2018, the Bitwarden browser extension was adapted to and released for Apple's Safari browser through the Safari Extensions Gallery.
 In February, Bitwarden debuted as a stand-alone desktop application for macOS, Linux, and Windows.
 It was built as a web app variant of the browser extension, built with the Electron framework.
 The Windows app was released alongside the Bitwarden extension for Microsoft Edge in the Microsoft Store a month later.
 In May, Bitwarden released a command-line application enabling users to write scripted applications using data from their Bitwarden vaults.
 In June 2018, following a review, Bitwarden was made available as an optional password manager in the Cliqz browser (discontinued in 2020).

 2022

-In September 2022, the company announced $100M series B financing; the lead investor was PSG, with the existing investor Battery Ventures participating.
+In September 2022, the company announced $100M series B financing; the lead investor was PSG (an affiliate of Providence Equity Partners), with the existing investor Battery Ventures participating.
 The investment would be used to accelerate product development and company growth to support its users and customers worldwide.